muckamuck/lambda-tool/README.md

-memory=             [REQUIRED a memory size for your lambda default 128 - 1536] bucket=             [REQUIRED a bucket to store deployment artifacts] timeout=            [REQUIRED timeout value in seconds 1 - 300] service=            [OPTIONAL true or false to create API gateway for lambda] snsTopicARN=        [OPTIONAL an ARN of an SNS topic to create subscription] trustedService=     [OPTIONAL an ID of AWS service to be trusted - e.g.: cognito-idp.amazonaws.com] scheduleExpression= [OPTIONAL a cron expression to execute the lambda - e.g.: rate(5 minutes)]
+memory=             [REQUIRED a memory size for your lambda default 128 - 1536] bucket=             [REQUIRED a bucket to store deployment artifacts] timeout=            [REQUIRED timeout value in seconds 1 - 300] description=        [OPTIONAL if present the value is used as the description text of the stack] export_name=        [OPTIONAL if present the name and ARN of the function are exported] retention_days=     [OPTIONAL if present the CloudWatch logs expire in <value> days (default 30 days)] scheduleExpression= [OPTIONAL a cron expression to execute the lambda - e.g.: rate(5 minutes)] service=            [OPTIONAL true or false to create API gateway for lambda] snsTopicARN=        [OPTIONAL an ARN of an SNS topic to create subscription] trustedService=     [OPTIONAL an ID of AWS service to be trusted - e.g.: cognito-idp.amazonaws.com]
 ```

 The ```new``` command makes a best effort to fill in the blanks in the ```config.ini``` file.
 If there is no default VPC this attempt